What is Acupuncture?

 – Neurological conditions

 – Respiratory conditions

 – Digestive conditions

 One of Melanie’s favourite parts about Traditional Chinese Medicine is ‘Yang Sheng Fa’ which translates to ‘Vital Life Force’ or ‘Nourishing Life Principles’.
-This is the aspect of acupuncture which addresses lifestyle, such as diet, activities and habits which essentially make up our world and lifestyle.
+This is the aspect of acupuncture which addresses lifestyle, such as diet, activities and habits, which essentially make up who we are and how we feel each day.
 Addressing lifestyle can uncover fascinating aspects about our health…so if you are interested in how the puzzle pieces fit together, let’s explore!

 Acupuncture is covered under several health insurance plans, and is also covered under many ICBC claims.
 If you have any questions about acupuncture, or want to discuss if it may be a good fit for you, please contact Melanie.